 A vital habitat for elephants in Burkina Faso is Park W, a 10,000km2 transboundary protected area that spans Burkina Faso, Benin and Niger.
 Within Burkina Faso, Park W covers approximately 2,500 km2.
 It is part of a much larger group of protected areas known as the WAP complex that includes Arly National Park, also in Burkina Faso and Pendjari National Park in Benin.
 Park W is ecologically fragile.
 It is threatened by over-grazing and the secondary impacts of bushmeat hunting.

-Tragically, the recent upsurge in demand for elephant ivory in China and the Far East has caused alarming levels of elephant poaching inside the Park.
-The anti-poaching teams are ill-equipped to deal with the sophisticated weaponry of the poachers – both elephants and the people trying to protect them are losing their lives.
+Tragically, the recent upsurge in demand for elephant ivory in the Far East has caused alarming levels of elephant poaching inside the Park.
+The anti-poaching teams are ill-equipped to deal with the sophisticated firearms of the poachers both elephants and the people trying to protect them are losing their lives.

 “I’ve travelled extensively in Africa but have never before been somewhere where the elephants were so terrified.
 At the first sign of human activity they ran for cover.
 Where previously it was easy to see elephants inside the Park, now they are in hiding and it has become a fight for survival.” said Shelley Waterland, Born Free Foundation Programmes Manager (2003-2014), talking of the elephant crisis in Burkina Faso.